You will need approval if you intend to operate as a food safety auditor. Food safety auditors carry out the following types of tasks:

 Food safety programs deal with issues such as:

-- demonstrating how the primary producer is going to comply with any applicable standards, codes, guidelines or testing regimes.
+- compliance with standards, codes, guidelines and testing regimes.